josh-feng/pool/README.md

 **Example: Inheritance/Polymorphism**

+The parent class is supplied as the only argument for the keyword **class**, then the derived class template follows right afterwards.
 Lua's table **operator** feature is supported.
-If the first entry of the class template is a table, which is used for the object's *meta-table*.
+If the first entry of the class template is a table, it is used for the object's *meta-table*.
 Operators are defined in this *meta-table*.
 Derived class can have differnt operators from the parrent class.